Prosumma/betokened/README.md

 # Betokened

+Note: Betokened is dead.
+I'm leaving it up here for archival purposes.
+Instead, use the much more capable [Parsimonious](https://github.com/Prosumma/Parsimonious).
+Parsimonious is a parser combinator library that also does a dang good job with tokenization thanks to its `StringStream` and `ParseMatch` types.

 **Betokened** is a simple little Swift library that turns a string into an array of tokens.
 It has the following goals:

 - It always tokenizes an underlying string.